Updated: Aug 19, 2020

 Baby Boomers are getting older, living longer but with growing rates of obesity, diabetes and other chronic diseases.
 Not exactly the picture of enjoying a healthy, vibrant future for those in their silver or golden years.
 In fact, those turning 65 today “are more likely to live longer than their parents and grandparents, and much more likely to live sicker for a longer period of time,” commented Dr. Rhonda Randall, a senior adviser to the not-for-profit United Health Foundation which commissioned America’s Health Rankings® Senior Edition: A Call to Action for Individuals & Their Communities.

-This research confirmed that a serious health care crisis is brewing and vital for implementing strategies especially now since America’s senior population will grow by more than 50 percent in the next 15 years.
+This research confirmed that a serious health care crisis is brewing and vital for implementing strategies especially now since America’s senior population is skyrocketing.

 The statistics point to both communities and individuals taking action now for seniors to experience vibrant health and a destiny of wellness and well-being instead of projections for living longer and sicker.